 Everyone is currently going through a rough time with work, family matters, or their mental or physical health.
 That’s why most people are kicking off conversations with online matches by asking “hey, how are you holding up during this crazy time?”
 You should always be considerate, of course, but especially these days, showing your caring, more emotional side will go a long way when connecting with anyone – in the digital world and in real life.

 Life is significantly different than it was just a few months ago.
 Dating is no exception to that rule.
 Amidst this transition, it’s important to keep an open mind and go with the flow.
 This will help you navigate these inevitable changes easier than fighting to get things back to the way they were.
 Let everything unfold as it will, and you’ll have much better luck playing the dating game than you would if you’d held your regular standards and expectations.

 9. Practice safety and health precautions

 Patience is a virtue, especially during this pandemic.
 Remember that this is all temporary and things will go back to normal soon, but it’s wise and necessary to follow social distancing and other recommended safety and health precautions until then.
 It’s better to be safe than sorry so you don’t compromise the wellbeing of yourself, your loved ones, or the general public.

 Will any of these new From Home-inspired changes to the dating world stick around after this pandemic?
 Nobody knows.
 In the meantime, you can take advantage of these dating tips and free app perks to stay connected with others from afar.
 And if you enjoy them so much, maybe you’ll continue using them to help you find your perfect match once this isolation period is over.
-Whatever comes of this quarantine when it comes to navigating new relationships, we hope that you prioritize your safety, health, and happiness now and long after the pandemic ends.
+Whatever comes of this quarantine, we hope that you prioritize your safety, health, and happiness now and long after the pandemic ends.